MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-5-create-dashboard.md

   - build-2024
 ms.date: 05/21/2024
 ms.search.form: Get started
-#customer intent: I want to learn how to set an alert on my Event stream in Real-Time Intelligence.
+#customer intent: I want to learn how to create a Real-Time dashboard in Real-Time Intelligence.
 ---
-# Real-Time Intelligence tutorial part 4: Set an alert on your event stream
+# Real-Time Intelligence tutorial part 5: Create a Real-Time dashboard

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 3: Query streaming data in a KQL queryset](tutorial-3-query-data.md).
+For the previous section, see: [Real-Time Intelligence tutorial part 3: Set a trigger on your event stream](tutorial-4-set-alert.md).

 ## Set an alert on the event stream